 When an NMT model receives a test sentence from a zero-resource domain, it can be matched to similar domains in the training data.
 This is to some extent done implicitly by standard NMT.
 Alternatively, this matching can be facilitated by a domain adaptation technique such as using special domain tokens and features (Kobus et al., 2017; Tars and Fishel, 2018).
 However, it is not always easy to determine the domain of a sentence without larger context.
-Access to document-level context makes it more probable that domain signals can be observed, i.e., it is more likely to encounter words representative of a domain.
-We hypothesize this facilitates better matching of unseen domains to domains seen during training and provide experimental evidence supporting this hypothesis.
+Access to document-level context makes it more probable that domain signals can be observed, i.e., words representative of a domain are more likely to be encountered.
+We hypothesize that this facilitates better matching of unseen domains to domains seen during training and provide experimental evidence supporting this hypothesis.

-Recent work has shown that contextual information can provide for improvements in MT (Miculicich et al., 2018; Voita et al., 2019b; Maruf et al., 2019).
-They have shown that context-aware NMT provides for large improvements on anaphoric pronoun translation.
+Recent work has shown that contextual information improves MT (Miculicich et al., 2018; Voita et al., 2019b; Maruf et al., 2019), often by improving anaphoric pronoun translation quality, which can be addressed well with limited context.
 However, in order to address discourse phenomena such as coherence and cohesion, access to larger context is preferable.
-Voita et al. (2019b,a) are the first to show large improvements on lexical cohesion in a controlled setting using challenge sets.
-However, it is unclear whether previous models can help with disambiguation of polysemous words where the sense used is dependent on the domain.
+Voita et al. (2019b,a) were the first to show large improvements on lexical cohesion in a controlled setting using challenge sets.
+However, previous work did not make clear whether previous models can help with disambiguation of polysemous words where the sense is domain-dependent.

 In this work, we study the usefulness of document-level context for zero-resource domain adaptation (which we think has not been studied in this way before).
 We propose two novel Transformer models which can efficiently handle large context and test their ability to model multiple domains at once.
-We show that document-level models trained on multi-domain datasets can provide improvements on zero-resource domains.
-We also study classical domain adaptation where access to in-domain data is allowed.
-However, our main focus is on addressing zero-resource domains.
-We evaluate on English-German translation using TED and PatTR (patent descriptions) as zero-resource domains.
+We show that document-level models trained on multi-domain datasets provide improvements on zero-resource domains.
+We evaluate on English→German translation using TED and PatTR (patent descriptions) as zero-resource domains.
+In addition to measuring translation quality, we conduct a manual evaluation targeted at word disambiguation.
+We also present additional experiments on classical domain adaptation where access to in-domain TED and PatTR data is allowed.

-Our first proposed model, which we call the domain embedding model (DomEmb) applies average or max pooling over all contextual embeddings and adds this representation to each source token-level embedding in the Transformer.
-The second model is conceptually similar to previous work on contextaware NMT (Voita et al., 2018; Stojanovski and Fraser, 2018; Miculicich et al., 2018; Zhang et al., 2018) and introduces additional multi-head attention components in the encoder and decoder in order to handle the contextual information.
+Our first proposed model, which we call the domain embedding model (DomEmb) applies average or max pooling over all context embeddings and adds this representation to each source tokenlevel embedding in the Transformer.
+The second model is conceptually similar to previous work on context-aware NMT (Voita et al., 2018; Stojanovski and Fraser, 2018; Miculicich et al., 2018; Zhang et al., 2018) and introduces additional multi-head attention components in the encoder and decoder in order to handle the context.
 However, in order to facilitate larger context sizes, it creates a compressed context representation by applying average or max pooling with a fixed window and stride size.
-We compare our proposed models against previous context-aware NMT architectures and techniques for handling multi-domain setups.
-We show that our proposed document-level context methods improve upon strong baselines.
+We compare our proposed models against previous context-aware NMT architectures and techniques for handling multi-domain setups, and show they improve upon strong baselines.
+The proposed models encode context in a coarse-grained way.
+They only have a limited ability to model discourse phenomena such as coreference resolution, so the gains we see in a multi-domain setup show that they encode domain information.
+Evaluating on multiple and zero-resource domains allows us to show that context can be used to capture domain information.